suhasmaddali/suhasmaddali/README.md

 ## 🚌👨‍🏫 Academic Transcripts

-In this section of the portfolio, I attach the official transcript documents.
+In this section of the portfolio, I attach the transcript documents.
 I also briefly highlight my interests and the knowledge gained as a result of pursuing the degrees and completing them.
 Feel free to click on the links for the transcripts.

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/Academic%20transcripts%20gif%20file.gif"/>

 [<img src = "https://github.com/suhasmaddali/Images/blob/main/VNRVJIETLogo.png" width = "75" height = "75"/>](http://www.vnrvjiet.ac.in)

-🗓 [__Engineering Marks Certificate__](https://github.com/suhasmaddali/Academic-Transcripts/blob/main/Consolidated%20Marks%20Memo%20Transcript.pdf) - Pursuing my engineering at Electronics and Communication (ECE) Engineering shaped the way at which I viewed technology and their power at which they impact people's lives.
+🗓 [__Engineering Marks Certificate__](https://github.com/suhasmaddali/Academic-Transcripts/blob/main/Consolidated%20Marks%20Memo%20Transcript.pdf) - Pursuing my engineering at __Electronics and Communication (ECE)__ Engineering shaped the way at which I viewed technology and their power at which they impact people's lives.
 Communication is a fundamental requirement of humans.
-There are a lot of tools and technologies that are used for this purpose such as Mobiles and telephones respectively.
+There are a lot of tools and technologies that are used for this purpose such as __Mobiles__ and __telephones__ respectively.
 Overall, I had a good experience working and understanding these tools in my communcation engineering.
 Feel free to take a look at my marks certificate in Engineering.
 Thanks.

 [<img src = "https://github.com/suhasmaddali/Images/blob/main/Narayana%20Institute.png" width = "75" height = "75" />](https://www.narayanagroup.com)

-🗓 [__High School Certificate__](https://github.com/suhasmaddali/Academic-Transcripts/blob/main/Intermediate%20Certificate.pdf) - Narayana Institutes in India are really known for their academic rigor and teachings.
+🗓 [__High School Certificate__](https://github.com/suhasmaddali/Academic-Transcripts/blob/main/Intermediate%20Certificate.pdf) - __Narayana Institutes__ in India are really known for their academic __rigor__ and __teachings__.
 As a result of my education in the institute, I've learned the fundamental concepts of physics, mathematics and chemistry that are used in lot of real-world applications.
 Furthermore, there was an exam that tests how well a student would apply the learned principles in various disciplines.
-The exam is also known as IIT advanced exam.
+The exam is also known as __IIT advanced exam__.
 I was able to excel in the examination and performed well.
 You can take a look at my education certificate along with marks by clicking on the link above.

 [<img src = "https://github.com/suhasmaddali/Images/blob/main/Vikas%20the%20concept%20school%20latest%20image.png" width = "75" height = "75"/>](https://vikasconcept.com)